New Zealand Cadet Forces: Gliding Incidents

 On 30 April 2009 a second gliding related incident occurred on the National Gliding Course.
-Minutes after takeoff a glider carrying a 14 year old cadet from Christchurch and a 77 year old instructor from Taupo, suffered an event which resulted in the glider aircraft crashing into the ground.
+Minutes after takeoff a glider carrying a 14 year old cadet from Christchurch and a 77 year old instructor from Taupō, suffered an event which resulted in the glider aircraft crashing into the ground.
 The instructor in the back suffered from moderate back injuries and had both ankles broken, the cadet however, was taken by rescue helicopter to Waikato Hospital in critical but stable condition.
 The cadet suffered from a spinal injury and was required to use a wheel chair and walking frame for some time.
 By June 2019 the cadet was back parading with his unit in Christchurch.